NYT's WH Coward Confirms Existence of the Deep State Four Times

 The President said the fake press is the enemy of the people, not the press.

 The person even takes credit for the President’s successes of “effective deregulation, historic tax reform, a more robust military and more”.

-That’s just in case the public wants to give him any credit whatsoever.
+That was said just in case the public wants to give him any credit whatsoever.
 He gets no credit from the WH rat for the sanctions either.

 Then the WH coward writes: “But these successes have come despite — not because of — the president’s leadership style, which is impetuous, adversarial, petty and ineffective.”